cs107-rysr/cs107-FinalProject/doc/milestone1.md

 |$x_5$| $x_4 + 1$ | $\sin(1) + 2$ | $\cos(x)\dot{x} + \dot{x}$ | $\cos(1) + 2$|
 |$f$| $x_4 + 1$ | $\sin(1) + 2$ | $\cos(x)\dot{x} + \dot{x}$ | $\cos(1) + 2$|

-#### Backward Mode (Optional)
+#### Reverse Mode (Optional)

-In the backward mode, the final node's gradient is set to 1.
+In the reverse mode, the final node's gradient is set to 1.
 Along the forward process, only function evaluations will be done.
 Only during the backward process the gradients with respect to the nodes will be computed.